wp-plugins/huzzaz-video-gallery/readme.txt

 example: [huzzaz id="infinitylist" vpp="16" height="1700"]

-collection-id = This at the end of the url of your video collection after "huzzaz.com/collection/"
+collection-id = This can be found at the end of the url of your video collection after "huzzaz.com/collection/"

 example: collection-id of http://huzzaz.com/collection/infinitylist is "infinitylist"